elwyn-chow/cybersecurity_project1/Interview/Answer_UnsecureWebServer.md

 * block all inbound traffic on port 80
 * turn off the HTTP server and disable it such it does not restart at reboot
 * the load balancer would have to changed such that it is publicly accessible to any user but only on the correct port 443
-* a HTTPS server needs to be running on port 443 of each Web virtual machine
+* a HTTPS server needs to be running on port 443 of each Web virtual machine and the data needs to be encrypted appropriately
+* we should obtain HTTPS certification.
+We can obtain [free SSL certification from CloudFlare](https://www.cloudflare.com/ssl/?&_bt=488025616931&_bk=ssl%20certificate&_bm=e&_bn=g&_bg=113915058632&_placement=&_target=&_loc=9071836&_dv=c&awsearchcpc=1&gclid=Cj0KCQjw16KFBhCgARIsALB0g8LUZcO_GQzeitoXNCCPXeR7nhDZN3hH1stTWrD9VBmFpWP9XhcqmkYaAhbFEALw_wcB&gclsrc=aw.ds)

 3. Explain the Solution Requirements